Skip to content

 Beginner Python Function Exercises

-Here are some python functions exercises designed for beginners.
+Here are some Python function exercises designed for beginners.
 Each problem focuses on defining and using functions, working with arguments, and returning values.
-Try to solve them in order, as they get a little more challenging as you go.
+Try them in order—they get a bit more challenging as you go.

 1. Greet Someone